 Bring your own functions to Azure Static Web Apps

 Azure Static Web Apps provides API integration to allow you to build front end web applications that depend on backend APIs for data and services.
-The two API integration options are: managed functions and bring your own functions.
-For more information on the differences in configurations, see the overview.
+The two API integration options are: managed functions and bring your own backends.
+For more information on the differences between these options, see the overview.

 This article demonstrates how to link an existing Azure Functions app to an Azure Static Web Apps resource.

 The integration with Azure Functions requires the Static Web Apps Standard plan.

 Backend integration is not supported on Static Web Apps pull request environments.